-Heavy Music Headquarters was founded in 2016 by veteran heavy metal writer Chad Bowar and includes a staff of metal scribes from around the world.
+Heavy Music HQ was founded in 2016 and includes a staff of metal scribes from around the world.

 We are always looking for contributors to the site to write album reviews, lists, interviews and other content.
 If you’re interested in writing for Heavy Music Headquarters, send an email to email@example.com Experienced or not, if you have passion for metal and writing, we want to hear from you!

 Chad has been a music writer for more than 20 years.
-In addition to being About.com’s heavy metal editor for more than a decade, he has written for numerous publications and sites over the years including Outburn, Loudwire, Noisecreep, Metal Injection, New Noise, Hails & Horns, Amp and many others.
-He is a longtime radio broadcaster as well and resides in Charlotte, N.C.
+In addition to being About.com’s heavy metal editor for more than a decade, he has written for numerous publications and sites over the years including Outburn, Loudwire, Noisecreep, Metal Injection, Heavy Consequence, New Noise, Hails & Horns, Amp and many others.
 Follow him on Twitter: @chadbowarmetal

 Tom Campagna is a high school math teacher from northern New Jersey with an affinity for major sports, video games, humor and of course, metal.
-He has been actively writing for over half a decade and currently also contributes to Invisible Oranges and Brutalitopia.
+He has been actively writing since 2010 and currently also contributes to Invisible Oranges and Brutalitopia.
 You can follow him on Instagram: @snags_metal

 Mike has been listening to heavy music since 1977.
 He is old and picky, with preferences leaning towards prog, old school metal, and anything else well-played that pushes boundaries.
 As a former producer, he has a keen ear for how music sounds and is arranged.
 Follow Mike on Twitter: @huck_n_roll